The use of coconut oil for dogs has become increasingly popular, which in light of anything that seems like a fad begs the question:

-Here we will talk about the uses and benefits of coconut oil for dogs, how much coconut oil to give your dog and finally, our favorite coconut oil dog treat recipes.
+In this post I’ll talk about the uses and benefits of coconut oil for dogs, the proper dosage for dogs, possible side effects and risks, and finally, give you some easy coconut oil dog treat recipes.
 Yum!

 This post contains affiliate links.
 For more information on this, read our disclosure here.